 Do you have a vision for your senior picture outfits?

-Do you have your senior picture outfits chosen already??
-Some teens and grads come to their planning meeting with a vision in mind.
-You know the location(s) you want for your portrait session.
-You’ve got your outfits picked out down to the shoes and jewelry.
+Do you know what you’re wearing for your senior photos?
+Some teens and grads have a clear vision in mind.
+If this is you, you know the location(s) and you’ve already got your outfits picked out down to the shoes and jewelry.
 Maybe you even have a Pinterest board with poses you love.
-I love a teen who knows what they want!
-We’ll use your ideas as a starting place and I can offer suggestions to help bring your dream shoot to life.
+We’ll definitely use your ideas as a starting place and I’m happy to offer additional suggestions to help bring your dream shoot to life.

-If you aren’t that teen, and you need tips and ideas, I am happy to help you!
-I’ll ask alot of questions to draw out your preferences and help you decide on a photo location.
+On the other hand, many of teens are looking for tips and ideas.
+If that’s you, I’ve got your back.
+I’ll ask questions to draw out your preferences and help you decide on a photo location.
 We’ll figure out what you should wear in your senior photos to achieve a look you love.
 Planning is part of the fun and helps get you excited about your senior pictures!
 It’s all about bringing out the best in you!

 Where do we start when selecting senior picture outfits?